-NURS 4025.
+ENFE 4025.
 NURSING IN COMMUNITY HEALTH.
 Six credit hours.
 Two hours of lecture and two six-hour laboratories per week.
-Prerequisite: Senior standing in Nursing or consent of the Director of the Department.
+Prerequisite: (ESMA 3015 and QUIM 3141 and QUIM 3142) or Senior standing in Nursing or consent of the Director of the Department.